tkf/compapp/doc/source/features.rst

 Those parameters often have nested sub-parameters reflecting sub-simulations and sub-analysis.  compapp naturally supports such nested parameters using :term:`nested class`.
 See `.Parametric`.

-.. todo:: Explain data file mixin also.
-But I should provide it in a separated module.

 When parameters have deeply nested structure, it is hard to run a simulation or analysis with slightly different parameters.